Contributing code to Adblock Plus

-- If you know Python, you can work on our build and release tools or our backend.
+- If you know Python, you can work on our backend.

-- If you know C++, you can work on libadblockplus or Adblock Plus for Internet Explorer.
+- If you know C++, you can work on Adblock Plus for Internet Explorer.

 - If you know Java, you can work on Adblock Browser for Android or Adblock Plus for Samsung Browser.

-- If you know Objective-C, you can work on Adblock Plus for iOS
+- If you know Swift, you can work on Adblock Plus for iOS/macOS

 - If you know Puppet, you can work on our infrastructure.

 We're keeping track of all the things we want to fix and improve in the issue tracker of our projects on GitLab.

 Getting in touch

 Need help or want to chat?
-Join our IRC channel: #adblockplus on irc.mozilla.org (there is also a web-based client).
+Join our Matrix channel: #adblockplus on chat.mozilla.org.
+For more ways to connect, see the Mozilla Wiki on Matrix.
 While we are a globally distributed team, there are times when most of the team is not online.
 Please note that we cannot reply to you if you are offline.

 Submitting a patch